nextlevelshit/web-coding-classes/WCC-Session-3/index.md

 `document`

 The document interface is a representations any possible web page on the browser.
 It makes it possible to enter into the web pages content (the DOM tree).
 It includes elements like <body> and <head>.
-It gives the possiblity to obtain the page's URL and create new elements in the document
+It gives the possibility to obtain the page's URL and create new elements in the document

 <sup>*https://developer.mozilla.org/en-US/docs/Web/API/Document*</sup>